-Currently President of Brookdale, Dr. David Stout, who was Brookdale’s chief student services officer and vice president for student success from 2015-2017, joined the college as a learning assistant in 1997.
+Currently President of Brookdale, Dr. David M. Stout, who was Brookdale’s chief student services officer and vice president for student success from 2015-2017, joined the college as a learning assistant in 1997.

 Throughout his 20-year Brookdale career, Dr. Stout has worked as a student counselor, a full-time faculty member, department chair of the psychology and human services department and dean of the college’s Freehold campus.